mrcavalcanti/mosaicoo/docs/sources/auth/github.md

 This callback URL must match the full HTTP address that you use in your browser to access Grafana, but with the suffix path of `/login/github`.
 When the GitHub OAuth application is created you will get a Client ID and a Client Secret.
-Specify these in the Grafana configuration file.
+Specify these in the Mosaicoo configuration file.
 For
 example:

 ## Enable GitHub in Grafana